VBAC Induction Options: What to Know and Ask Your Doctor

 How Long Does Induction Typically Take for VBAC?

-Induction for VBAC typically takes between 12 to 24 hours, depending on your body’s readiness and the method used.
-Your doctor will monitor progress closely to guarantee safety for both you and your baby.
+Induction for VBAC typically takes between 12 and 24 hours, depending on your body’s readiness and the method used.
+Your doctor will monitor progress closely to keep both you and your baby safe throughout.

 Sharing Is Caring: